 Spear Phishing: A Personal Attack

-The most significant cyber threats to small businesses and home users are E-mail and Spear-Phishing.
-And the most effective defense against them is Awareness.
-It is for these reasons, that we here at CLARK continue to discuss them, providing information on new phishing threats, and explaining how to spot them.
-Beyond this, as a cybersecurity expert, I feel it’s important to ensure that we are all aware of the threats, but I am often more motivated as a son.
+The most significant cyber threats to small businesses come through email in the form of Phishing attacks, and the most effective defense against them is awareness.
+It is for these reasons that we here at Clark Computer Services continue to discuss them, providing information on new phishing threats and explaining how to spot them.
+Unfortunately, Phishing attacks have evolved dramatically over the past few years, becoming more targeted, more convincing, and far more dangerous to businesses of every size.

-Video chatting with my Mom this weekend, she mentioned an email from her bank about fraud on her account.
-Before I could say anything, she told me that the email address “looked funny”, so she deleted the email and called her bank.
-Seeing the wide grin spreading across my face, she crinkled her nose and told me that she does sometimes pay attention when I go on and on about internet security.
+Beyond this, as a cybersecurity professional, I feel it’s important to ensure that we are all aware of the threats, but I am often more motivated as a son.
+Video chatting with my Mom a little while back, she mentioned an email from her bank about fraud on her account.
+Before I could say anything, she told me the email address “looked funny,” so she deleted the email and called her bank directly.
+Seeing the wide grin spread across my face, she crinkled her nose and told me she sometimes pays attention when I go on and on about internet security.

 I’m still grinning about it.